She can't let Joey suffer— but does she have what it takes to do right by him?

 He kissed her.
 "Some of us can afford to keep you."

 She put her finger on his lips.
 "Keep hitting the thumbs til it works.
 Whatever you do, don't ever click on the links."

 Joey scowled.
 "Hey!
 I've probably been at it longer than you've been alive, Sabrina."

+He smirked at her.
 "I know my way around a computer."